carvel-dev/secretgen-controller/docs/secret-export.md

 ***Exclude From Wildcard Matching***
-You can mark a namespace as exempt from wildcard matching (i.e. `*` exports) so that placeholder secrets in that ns will only be populated by secretExports that explicitly list that namespace in their `toNamespace(s)` field.
+You can mark a namespace as exempt from wildcard matching (i.e. `*` exports) so that placeholder secrets in that namespace will only be populated by SecretExports that explicitly list that namespace in their `toNamespace(s)` field.
 To mark a namespace, give it the annotation `secretgen.carvel.dev/excluded-from-wildcard-matching` with any value (e.g. empty string).